MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 5. In the **Enter password** window, enter **User.pw1** and then select **Sign in**.

-6. If a **Welcome to Microsoft 365** window appears, there's no option to close it.
+6. If a **Welcome to Microsoft 365** window appears in the middle of the screen, there's no option to close it.
 Instead, to the right of the window, select the right arrow icon (**>**) two times to advance through the slides in this messaging window, and then select the check mark icon on the final slide.

 7. If a **Find more apps** window appears, select the **X** in the upper right-hand corner of the window to close it.

+8. The **Welcome to Microsoft 365** page is the Microsoft 365 Home page (note the name of the tab: **Home | Microsoft 365**).
+Note that Holly's initials appear in the upper-right corner of the screen; however, Holly's name is not displayed.
+This is because Holly's account did not exist at the time you added the Microsoft 365 pilot project users to the group that was associated with the custom theme.
+Since Holly wants to see her name at the top of each Microsoft 365 window when she's logged into the system, she wants to add her account to the group of Microsoft 365 pilot project users. <br>

-8. On the **Microsoft 365 Home** page, in the column of application icons that appears on the far left-side of the screen, select **Admin**.
-This opens the Microsoft 365 admin center in a new browser tab.
+	In the column of application icons that appears on the far left-side of the screen, select **Admin**.
+This opens the **Microsoft 365 admin center** in a new browser tab.

+9. In the **Microsoft 365 admin center**, select **Teams & groups** in the navigation pane, and then under it, select **Active teams & groups**.

+10. In the **Active teams and groups** page, there's a tab for viewing each of the group types.
+The **Microsoft 365** tab is displayed by default; this tab displays the existing Microsoft 365 groups.
+In the list of Microsoft 365 groups, select **M365 pilot project**.

+11. In the **M365 pilot project** pane that appears, the **General** tab is displayed by default.
+Select the **Membership** tab.

+12. In the **Membership** tab, the **Owners** sub-tab is displayed by default in the navigation pane.
+Select the **Members** sub-tab that appears below it.

+13. In the **Member** sub-tab, select **+Add

 9. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Users**, and then under it, select **Active users**.